mediacreeper/mediacreeper/readme.txt

 == Frequently Asked Questions ==

+= Why doesn't MediaCreeper show any data? =

+First, make sure your site has a MediaCreeper tracking tag somewhere in the pages.
+Version 1.1 of the MediaCreeper plugin for WordPress includes an option in the settings panel to automatically add the tracking tag to the footer of your pages.
+Alternatively you can [add the necessary](http://mediacreeper.se/howto) code yourself to your pages.

+MediaCreeper only tracks visits from [IP blocks known](http://mediacreeper.se/ipblocks) to belong to media companies.
+If you're not getting any data then that is perhaps because your blog isn't attracting any traffic from any of the tracked media companies.

+= How do I get new features added? =

+If you have a feature suggestions, please feel free to contact the author at <mediacreeper.wordpress [at] gmail.com>.

 == Screenshots ==

 1. Daily visitors visualized as a pie graph in a Dashboard Widget